Marina Kaljurand: Personal life

 Kaljurand speaks three languages: Estonian, Russian and English.
-She is married with two children - daughter Kaisa (born 1987) and son Kristjan (born 1992).
+She is married to Kalle Kaljurand and they have two children – daughter Kaisa (born 1987) and son Kristjan (born 1992).
 Her hobbies are reading, taking long walks with her two dogs and badminton.
-She is a multiple Estonian national champion in badminton (1980-1991).
+She is a multiple Estonian national champion in badminton (1980–1991).
 She is also a member of the Estonian Scottish Terrier Association.

 Topics of interest

 Gender equality

 Marina Kaljurand has been a vocal supporter of women's rights.
 At the Achieving Gender Equality conference in Tbilisi she said "The political agreements and legal frameworks are in place – now the countries need to start implementing them more efficiently.
-Everyone benefits from a larger proportion of women in politics and the economy - equal participation will revitalize the economy and increase overall satisfaction."
+Everyone benefits from a larger proportion of women in politics and the economy – equal participation will revitalize the economy and increase overall satisfaction."

 During her speech at the Sustainable Summit in New York City (2015), Kaljurand pointed out her main concerns on gender equality.
 "I would like to use my short minutes to touch upon one of the most important root causes of inequality related to gender aspects – lack of education and shortcomings in sexual and reproductive health and rights.
 It is a complex matter that cannot be fixed with one magic solution.
 The Beijing Platform of Action and related national and international norms will not fulfill their goals unless we stop the prevalence of stereotypical attitudes, social norms and practices that support and reproduce discrimination and violence against women.
 All people have the right to have control and decide freely and responsibly on matters related to their sexuality, free of coercion, discrimination and violence – as a matter of social justice.
 Sexual and reproductive rights are about bodily integrity, equality and freedom of choice.
 We cannot look away from the fact that these rights are violated every day, in all our countries."